AshleyF/brief/sandbox/Language/Readme.md

 ```

 ## 11 DEC 2020 Interpretation

+NOTE: This interpretation scheme was simplified later (see 21 DEC 2020 Simplification).

 The first cut at interpretation was to recursively evaluate the whole machine state, including an initial `Continuation`. `Literals` are pushed to the `Stack`. `Primitives` are applied to the state and, most interestingly, `Secondaries` are appended to the `Continuation` for evaluation on the next iteration.